Enterprise AI budget template,with real line items.

 Use the template,then move into decision support.

-This page gives teams a planning baseline.
-The next step is turning that baseline into prioritized investments, implementation sequencing, and, when needed, a custom budget review.
+This page gives teams a planning worksheet.
+The next step is turning verified inputs into prioritized investments, implementation sequencing, and, when needed, a custom budget review.

 Budget planning framework